Soviet aircraft carrier Ulyanovsk: Air group

-The ship was equipped with two "Mayak" steam catapults made by the Proletarian factory, a ski-jump, and 4 arresting gear.
-For storing aircraft, it had a 175×32×7.9-m hangar deck with aircraft elevated to the flight deck by 3 elevators with carrying capacities of 50 tons (two on the starboard side and one on the port).
-The stern housed the "Luna" optical landing guidance system.
+The ship was to be equipped with two "Mayak" steam catapults made by the Proletarian Factory in Leningrad, a ski-jump, and four arresting gear.
+For storing aircraft, it was to have a 175×32×7.9-m hangar deck with aircraft elevated to the flight deck by three elevators with carrying capacities of 50 tons (two on the starboard side and one on the port).
+The stern was intended to house the "Luna" optical landing guidance system.